 Isala Van Diest (1842-1916) was the first female doctor in Belgium.
-She she had to do her studies abroad because Belgian universities did not allow women in 1870.
+She had to do her studies abroad because Belgian universities did not allow women in 1870.
 In 1884 she was given permission to open her practice, A Special law had to be made to give her that permission.
 She opened her practice in Brussels, where she also worked in a shelter house for prostitutes.
-Van Diest was one of the founders of the Ligue belge du Droit des Femmes in 1892, along with Marie Popelin.
-There organisation is was the beginning of feminism in Belgium and the rest of the world.
+Van Diest was one of the founders of the Ligue Belge du Droit des Femmes in 1892, along with Marie Popelin.
+Their organization is was the beginning of feminism in Belgium and the rest of the world.

 |Picture by G. De Martelaere|